tedneward/Azgaarnoth/Classes/Fighter/Maneuvers.md

 ```
 def riposte(npc):
-    npc.reactions.append("***Maneuver: Riposte.*** When a creature misses you with a melee attack, you can use your reaction and expend one superiority die to make a melee weapon attack against the creature.
+    npc.reactions.append("***Maneuver: Riposte.*** When a creature misses you with a melee attack, you expend one superiority die to make a melee weapon attack against the creature.
 If you hit, you add the superiority die to the attack's damage roll.")
 ```

 ### Silver Tongue